valheimPlus/ValheimPlus/README.md

 ### Advanced Building Mode | Video : https://i.imgur.com/ddQCzPy.mp4
 *How it works.
 All mentioned hotkeys can be modified.*
-1. You freeze the item by pressing the configurated key (F1 is default).
+1. You freeze the item by pressing the configured key (F1 is default).
 2. You can modify the item position and rotation with the following key combinations:
   * Arrow Up/Down/Left/Right = moves the building object in the respective direction.
   * Arrow Up/Down + Control = moves the building object up and down